Organization

 Sets

-- SB.
+• SB.
 This set contains at least 128 simulations.
 For instance, the Ramses suite contains 128 simulations while the IllustrisTNG suite contains 2048 simulations.
 Each simulation has a different value of the cosmological and astrophysical parameters, that are arranged in a Sobol sequence with \(2^N\) elements, where \(N\) is an integer number.
 Besides, each simulation has a different value of the initial random seed.
-This set will be named as
+This set will be named as SBX, where is the number of dimensions; for the instance, the SB28 set of the IllustrisTNG suite.
+SB stands for Sobol sequence.

-set of the IllustrisTNG suite.
-SB stands for Sobol sequence. - LH.
+• LH.
 This set contains 1,000 simulations.
 Each simulation has a different value of the cosmological and astrophysical parameters, that are arranged in a latin-hypercube.
 Each simulation has a different value of the random seed used to generate the initial conditions.
 LH stands for Latin-Hypercube.

-- 1P.
+• 1P.
 This set contains 4 simulations per parameter plus one fiducial.
-For example, in the IllustrisTNG suite we vary 28 parameters, so there are 113 simulations.
-For Ramses, where we only vary 5 parameters, we have 21 simulations.
+For example, in the first-generation IllustrisTNG suite we vary 28 parameters, so there are 113 simulations.
+For the first-generation Ramses, where we only vary 5 parameters, we have 21 simulations.
 In this set, the value of the cosmological and astrophysical parameters in the simulations is varied only one at a time.
 The value of the random seed used to generate the initial conditions is the same in all simulations.
 This set is typically used to study the change induced by cosmology and astrophysics in a given quantity.
 1P stands for 1-parameter at-a-time.

-- CV.
+• CV.
 This set contains 27 simulations.
 All the simulations share the value of the cosmological and astrophysical parameters (that are set to their fiducial values), and they only differ in the value of their initial conditions random seed.
 This set is typically used to study the effect of cosmic variance.
 CV stands for Cosmic Variance.

-- EX.
+• EX.
 This set contains 4 simulations.
 All simulations share the value of the cosmological parameters, but differ in the value of the astrophysical parameters.
 One simulation has fiducial values; the other three represent extreme cases with 1) very efficient AGN feedback, 2) very efficient supernova feedback, and 3) no feedback.
 All simulations share the value of the initial conditions random seed.
 This set can be used to study the maximum effect astrophysics can have on a given quantity.
 EX stands for Extreme.

-- BE.
+• BE.
 This set contains 27 simulations and is currently available only for the IllustrisTNG suite.
 All of these simulations share the exact same initial conditions with the 1P set and all are run with the fiducial model, but they use different random number sequences for the evolution of the simulation (not to be confused with the random seed that is used to generate the initial conditions).
 Hence, the differences between them represent the intrinsic randomness of the simulation results, which can serve as a benchmark for the performance of various predictive models.
 BE stands for Butterfly Effect.

 We refer the reader to Parameters for further details on the value and meaning of the varied parameters in the different sets.